BlockchainTechnologyInitiatives/blockchainsupplychain/_posts/2018-02-26-Andrew-Bruce.md

 Mr. Bruce earned a bachelor’s of science degree in Computer Science from [Worcester Polytechnic Institute](https://www.wpi.edu/).
 He is a member of IADC and SPE.

-## Abstract

-**Blockchain savings in supply chain**

-This is a presentation and discussion of savings identified from implementing blockchain solutions in the supply chain.
-These findings are from a case study with a major oil company with other ancillary examples presented.